chrissoria/1066_Algorithm/README.md

 2. **Exclude Incomplete Responses:**
    - Only include respondents who answered all questions.

 The default in the do files is solution 1, with an option to switch to solution 2.
+Solution 1 assumes that missing responses are equally likely to be correct or incorrect, effectively increasing the `relscore` by half of the points possible from the missing responses.

 ### Relscore in ADAMS (HRS) data